-I've published four books: two novels, and two non-fiction books, about The Archers and Shakespeare (that's two separate books, not one weird mash-up).
-Two more novels are on the way; both will be published in 2019.
+I've published five books: three novels, and two non-fiction books, about The Archers and Shakespeare (that's two separate books, not one weird mash-up).
+One more novel is on the way; out in August 2019.

 Before writing books, I did a lot of different jobs.
 I worked in schools, shops, offices, hospitals, students' unions, basements, from home, in my car, and up a tree.
 OK, not up a tree.
 I've been a sexual health trainer, a journalist, a psychology lecturer, a PhD student, a lousy alcohol counsellor, and an inept audio-typist.
 I sold pens, bread, and condoms.
 Not in the same shop.
 I taught parents how to tell if their teenagers are taking drugs (clue: they act like teenagers), and taught teenagers how to put on condoms (clue: there won't really be a cucumber).
 I taught rabbis how to tell if their teenagers are druggedly putting condoms on cucumbers.

 Throughout this, I always wrote, and always drank a lot of tea.
 I'm now pretty much unbeatable at drinking tea.